 Proofreading prevents any punctuation, grammatical, or misspelling errors while also making sure that all of the necessary information is included.
 That said, when it comes to your wedding invitations, the last thing you want is a misspelled word or a grammatical error.
 Unfortunately, mistakes like these are more common than you’d think, however, they can be prevented simply by taking the time to proofread…over and over again.

 When it comes to proofreading, you can’t overdo it.
 Once you have read over the invitation, ask a friend or family member to proofread it as well.
-It may even help to have a printed invitation to proofread instead of proofreading digitally as you may catch mistakes you would have missed on a screen.
+It may help to have a print out version of your invitation to proofread.
+You may catch mistakes you would have missed on a screen, or while proofreading digitally.

 Taking the time to proofread and catch mistakes will save you from potentially having to reorder all of your invitations again at a later date, doubling the initial cost.
 It may seem tedious, but we promise proofreading is worth the time it takes.